Hearing Loss and Mesothelioma Treatment

 - Ringing or buzzing sound in the ears

-Cisplatin and carboplatin cause damage and symptoms of ototoxicity because of the platinum they contain.
-This heavy metal can damage the protective sheath of the protein known as myelin that surrounds nerve endings.
-Platinum also damages any exposed parts of nerves, including the fine endings.
-Approximately 20 percent of patients being treated with a platinum-based chemotherapy drug will suffer some degree of hearing loss and damage.
+Cisplatin and carboplatin contain platinum, an ingredient that causes the symptoms of ototoxicity.
+This heavy metal can damage the protective myelin sheaths that surround nerve endings.
+Platinum also damages exposed nerve parts, including the fine endings.
+Approximately 20 percent of patients treated with a platinum-based chemotherapy drug will suffer some degree of hearing loss.

 Radiation and Hearing Loss